Samsung/Tizen.CircularUI/doc/guide/CircleSurfaceEffectBehavior.md

 ## Add CircleSurfaceEffectBehavior in Page

-Add the `CircleSurfaceEffectBehavior` in the `<Page.Behaviors>` and set `RotaryFocusTargetName` property with circle control name.
+Add the `CircleSurfaceEffectBehavior` in the `<Page.Behaviors>` and set `RotaryFocusObject` property to Attached Page with circle control name.
-The `RotaryFocusTargetName` sets the currently focused control that is handled by rotating and display the focused control's circle object.
+The `RotaryFocusObject` sets the currently focused control that is handled by rotating and display the focused control's circle object.

 For more information, see the following links:
 - [CircleSurfaceEffectBehavior API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.CircleSurfaceEffectBehavior.html)